jostmey/NakedAttention/README.md

 ## Acknowledgements

-Thanks to [GaggiX](https://news.ycombinator.com/user?id=GaggiX) for helping identify issues with this repository.
+* Thanks to [GaggiX](https://news.ycombinator.com/user?id=GaggiX) for helping identify issues with this repository.
+* Thanks to [James Stevenson](https://github.com/jminuse) for identifying and fixing a memory leak issue.

 ## Requirements
 * [Python3](https://www.python.org/)